aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 ### 11.2 Async Patterns

-The SDK MUST integrate with the language's asynchronous programming model:
+The SDK SHOULD integrate with the language's asynchronous programming model where appropriate:

 - JavaScript/TypeScript: Promises
 - Python: asyncio/coroutines
 - Go: goroutines/channels
 - Java: CompletableFuture, virtual threads (Java 21)
 - Rust: async/await

+**Note:** Integration with async primitives is not mandatory.
+SDKs MAY provide synchronous-only implementations or alternative concurrency models based on language idioms and use case requirements.

 ### 11.3 Error Handling Idioms